genomicsITER/hybridassembly/README.md

 ## Introduction

-**hybridassembly** is a bioinformatics pipeline that performs preprocessing, *de novo* assembly, polishing and evaluation steps to obtain high-quality human genomes using both, long-reads from Oxford Nanopore Sequencing (ONT) and short-reads from Illumina.
+**hybridassembly** is a bioinformatics pipeline that performs preprocessing, *de novo* assembly, polishing and evaluation steps to obtain high-quality human genomes using long-reads from Oxford Nanopore Sequencing (ONT) and short-reads from Illumina.
 It takes a samplesheet with ONT and Illumina FASTQ files as input, perform quality control (QC), filtering, error-correction, assembly, polishing with self long-reads and short-reads, and post-assembly curation, among assembly evaluations with different tools.

 The **hybridassembly** pipeline is built using [Nextflow](https://www.nextflow.io/), following [nf-core](https://nf-co.re) guidelines and templates.